microsoft/PythonProgrammingPuzzles/puzzles/README.md

     See the MoreQueens puzzle below for another (longer but clearer) equivalent definition of sat

     Hint: a brute force approach works on this puzzle.
-(3 instances)
+(5 instances)

     ```python
     def sat(squares: List[List[int]], m=8, n=8):
-        """Position min(m, n) <= 8 queens on an m x n chess board so that no pair is attacking each other."""
         k = min(m, n)
         assert all(i in range(m) and j in range(n) for i, j in squares) and len(squares) == k
         return 4 * k == len({t for i, j in squares for t in [('row', i), ('col', j), ('SE', i + j), ('NE', i - j)]})

+    def sol(m=8, n=8):
+        """Position min(m, n) <= 8 queens on an m x n chess board so that no pair is attacking each other."""
     ```
     <details><summary>1 hand-written solution </summary>